 Taxes in the Netherlands

-Like in most countries in the world, the primary source of tax revenue is taxation on labor, sales tax (VAT) and profit tax (corporate tax).
+Like in most countries in the world, the primary source of tax revenue in the Netherlands is taxation on labor, sales tax (VAT) and profit tax (corporate tax).
 Residents pay tax over their worldwide income.
 Non-residents pay tax over income sourced in the Netherlands only.

-Income tax is the main revenue source for the state.
+Income tax in the Netherlands is the main revenue source for the state.
 Tax is levied on income sources based upon what you earn from employment, business ownership and wealth.
 The tax rates various per income amount and income source.
 See for more information Income tax grouped in three boxes.

 Sales tax or value-added tax (VAT) is a tax system that follows the EU regulations.
 Value-added tax is calculated of three classes: